 The ARC structure in Europe supports the scientific use of ALMA by the European user community.
 The ARC forms the interface between the ALMA observatory and the user community throughout the lifetime of a project, i.e., from proposal preparation to data analysis.
-In Europe, the services to the community are provided by a distributed network of ARC nodes at Bologna, Bonn/Cologne, Grenoble, Leiden, Manchester, Ondřejov, and Onsala, under the coordination of the ESO ARC in Garching.
+In Europe, the services to the community are provided by a distributed network of ARC nodes at Bologna (the Italian ARC node), Bonn/Cologne (the German ARC node), Grenoble (the Institut de Radio-Astronomie Millimétrique (IRAM) ARC node), Leiden (the ALMA Local Expertise Group; Allegro), Manchester (the United Kingdom (UK) node), Ondřejov (the Czech node), and Onsala (the Nordic node), under the coordination of the ESO ARC in Garching.